raheems/site_raheems/content/post/2018-07-26-integrating-r-with-powerbi.md

 Now, we would like to create a boxplot of gas mileage (miles per gallon) by cylinder type.
 We call the

-To creat a R visual, click on the R icon from **FIELDS** pane as seen in the above image (the icon is pointed with a red arrow).This should create a placeholder for a visual in the canvas and an __R script editor__ will show up at the bottom of the screen.
+To creat a R visual, click on the R icon from **VISUALIZATIONS** pane as seen in the above image (the icon is pointed with a red arrow).This should create a placeholder for a visual in the canvas and an __R script editor__ will show up at the bottom of the screen.

 Select the variables you want to use for the visual.
 In our case, we would need `cyl` and `mpg`.
 Once you select them, the R script editor will update with some basic codes (uneditable).